-Paradoxically, military expenditure increased after establishing democracy, and rapidly so after the crackdowns began – as shown here in USD millions.
+Paradoxically, Tunisian military expenditure increased after establishing democracy, and rapidly so after the counter-terrorism crackdowns began – as shown here in USD millions.

 On 16 March 2019, Islamic State Algeria Province (ISAP) posted pictures online of themselves in Tunisia for the first time and showing themselves preparing couscous and IEDs while posing with weapons and landscape.
-On 20 March 2019, Tunisian forces killed three ISAP fighters in Jabel Salloum, an area highly likely to be the one from the pictures.
+On 20 March 2019, Tunisian forces killed three ISAP fighters in Jabel Salloum in a counter-terrorism operation, an area highly likely to be the one from the pictures.
 Pictures of the equipment they seized show at least two rifles identical to the ones from the ISAP pictures.
 This could very well be related.
-If so, it helps summarizing counter-terrorism in Tunisia – a highly equipped, trained, and capable security apparatus with few judicial restraints, which seemingly is a driver for radicalization.
+If so, it helps to summarize counter-terrorism in Tunisia – a highly equipped, trained, and capable security apparatus with few judicial restraints, which seemingly is a driver for radicalization.

 Image: Huffington Post (link)